What is it?

-- The NDIT Initiative Intake team reviews new requests twice weekly (Mondays and Thursdays), during which time the work is triaged and assigned to an NDIT team member.
+- The NDIT Initiative Intake team reviews new requests twice weekly (Mondays and Thursdays), during which time the work is triaged and assigned to an NDIT person or team.

-- Steps in this process may include working with a Customer Success Manager, a Business Analyst, a Project Manager, an Enterprise Architect or a combination of those to gather additional information related to the Who, What, Why, When, Where, and How of the proposed initiative.
+- Steps in this process may include working with an NDIT Technology Business Partner, a Business Analyst, a Project Manager, an Enterprise Architect or a combination of those to gather additional information related to the Who, What, Why, When, Where, and How of the proposed initiative.
 The Initiative Intake team will additionally engage other subject matter experts related to procurement and technical architecture as needed in the planning and study of the work.

-- Please note that the Initiative Intake team will actively review and triage all requests made via the intake form, no matter what the cost and complexity of the request may be.
+- Please note that the Initiative Intake team will actively review and triage all requests made via the intake form, no matter what the cost and complexity of the request.
 However, if a request has an anticipated budget of $100,000 or more, it is required by Century Code to be reviewed in the manner described above.

 If you are submitting project information as part of the biennial Statewide IT Planning process, please refer to the Statewide IT Planning page.

 Preliminary reviews by NDIT staff are conducted at no cost to the agency.
 If NDIT business analysts, project managers, software developers, or other hourly/billable staff are needed beyond any preliminary assessments, those services will become billable at NDIT's current published rates.
 In the case that work becomes billable, NDIT will present a statement of work for the anticipated services to the business team.
 If you have a billing code available up front (in the format of Dept-Division-Account), please add this information to your request.